 State Tax Benefits

-Depending on where you live, you may also qualify for a state tax benefit.
 Over 30 states offer either state income tax deductions or state tax credits for 529 plan contributions.
-The tax benefit is typically available for residents who invest in their home state’s 529 plan, however, many states offer a tax benefit for contributions to any state’s 529 plan.
-These tax benefits make 529 plans more valuable for college savings than traditional savings or investment accounts.
+The tax benefit is typically available for residents who invest in their home state’s 529 plan.
+However, many states offer a tax benefit for contributions to any state’s 529 plan.

 Nearly every state has at least one 529 plan available, but you’re not limited to using your home state’s plan.
 Each 529 plan offers investment portfolios tailored to the account owner’s risk tolerance and time horizon.
 Your account may go up or down in value based on the performance of the investment option you select.
-Considering your investment objectives and comparing your options before investing is essential.

 - Any state tax benefits you may be eligible for and the value of those benefits